Australian-Imaging-Service/phi-finder/README.md

 `use_case="dicom_retain_patient_scan_private"`.
 The standard headers are handled exactly as in the matching profile above, but instead of **removing** private attributes (the Basic Profile default), they are **kept** and their text values are scanned with the Presidio/GLiNER pipeline.
-This preserves potentially useful vendor/clinical private data while still scrubbing any PHI from it.
-Non-text private attributes (binary or numeric) are left as-is.

 ```python
 import pydicom as dicom